crypto-com/cdc-ai-agent-client-ts/README.md

 - Simple and intuitive API for interacting with the CDC AI Agent.
 - Supports sending queries and receiving AI-generated responses.
 - Configurable client instances tailored to your specific endpoint and security needs.
+- **Currently in betay**: Expect frequent updates and potential changes in future releases.

 ## Installation